alperenbelgic/backend-flow-controller/README.md

 #### Test 1: Start a flow
 ```
+// this looks like how the api is consumed by consumer

 var flowController = new FlowController("..flow definition here..");

 var flowStartResult = flowController.Start("..application data here..");